-General Nuclear Safety and Control Regulations Section Regulatory Requirement OPG Response Applicati on for Amendment, Revocation or Replacement of Licence An application for the amendment, revocation or replacement of a licence shall contain the following information: Attachment 3 provides a description of the requested PROL amendment and the changes that will be required to permit the production of the Lu-177 and Y-90 medical isotopes. (a) a description of the amendment, revocation or replacement and of the measures that will be taken and the methods and procedures that will be used to implement it There will be no effect on land, areas, buildings, structures, components, equipment and systems as a result of this amendment.
-6 (b) a statement identifying the changes in the information contained in the most recent application for the licence; - (c) a description of the nuclear substances, land, areas, buildings, structures, components, equipment and systems that will be affected by the amendment, revocation or replacement and of the manner in which they will be affected; and (d) the proposed starting date and the expected completion date of any modification encompassed by the application.
-Incorporation of Material in Application 7 An application for a licence or for the renewal, suspension in whole or in part, amendment, revocation or replacement of a licence may incorporate by reference any information that is included in a valid, expired or revoked licence.
+General Nuclear Safety and Control Regulations Section Regulatory Requirement OPG Response Applicati on for Amendment, Revocation or Replacement of Licence 6 An application for the amendment, revocation or replacement of a licence shall contain the following information: (a) a description of the amendment, revocation or replacement and of the measures that will be taken and the methods and procedures that will be used to implement it (b) a statement identifying the changes in the information contained in the most recent application for the licence; (c) a description of the nuclear substances, land, areas, buildings, structures, components, equipment and systems that will be affected by the amendment, revocation or replacement and of the manner in which they will be affected; and (d) the proposed starting date and the expected completion date of any modification.
+Attachment 3 provides a description of the requested PROL amendment and the changes that will be required to permit the production of the and Y-90 medical isotopes.
+There will be no effect on land, areas, buildings, structures, components, equipment and systems as a result of this amendment.
+Incorpor Incorporation of Material in Application 7 An application for a licence or for the renewal, suspension in whole or in part, amendment, revocation or replacement of a licence may incorporate by reference any information that is included in a valid, expired or revoked licence.
 Attachment 3 includes applicable references to information contained in the existing Darlington NGS PROL and Licence Conditions Handbook.